Compass (Hudson): Location history

 Compass is also based on a local Lakota Sioux Native-American story of discovering the four points of a compass.
 In the story, a bird leads the narrator to four boulders, symbolizing different directions.
 Hudson includes a depiction of this bird in his northern stone; he uses the copper cutout bird from the Mound City Hopewell Indians of Ohio as a guide.
-The stainless steel tubes were polished to a mirror-like quality for multiple different reasons: "to incorporate the color and atmosphere of the environment into the work, reflect the movement of passers-by, and to make the stones float, like my Father did with my Mother in their floating ring trick back in the 40s in Wyoming when he was a professional magician named Bendu."
+The stainless steel tubes were polished to a mirror-like quality for multiple reasons: "to incorporate the color and atmosphere of the environment into the work, reflect the movement of passers-by, and to make the stones float, like my Father did with my Mother in their floating ring trick back in the 40s in Wyoming when he was a professional magician named Bendu."

 In addition to these references, Hudson also incorporates the Chinese jade disc "bi" or "pi" – the symbol for unity, peace, wholeness and heaven.

 Acquisition

 The Milwaukee Percent for Art Program commissioned both Sentinels and Compass for the Brady Street Pedestrian Bridge.
 The sculpture was administered by the Milwaukee County Department of Parks, Recreation, and Culture through a national competition in 2005.